 - For 12 weeks in a row, the IRA owner has received unemployment compensation.

 - The person has made the distributions the same year they have received the unemployment compensation or the following year.

 - 60 days after the individual has found a new job, they cannot receive distributions any longer.

 Sometimes people who have not reached 59.5 may become seriously ill, both physically or mentally.
 To cover their expenses, they might need to withdraw money from their IRS, which as previously mentioned is penalized.
 If the individual can prove his disability and its seriousness as well as permanency, they can be free of the 10% penalty.

 If the owner of an IRA dies, the beneficiary will receive the money and may withdraw without having to pay the 10% additional tax.

-In the even of an IRS (Internal Revenue Service) levy on an individual’s property or assets, the IRA owner can withdraw money without the taxes on it.
-However, distributions will be charged if the person is taking money out in order to stop levy.
+In the event of an IRS (Internal Revenue Service) levy on an individual’s property or assets, the IRA owner can withdraw money without the taxes on it.
+However, distributions will be charged if the person is taking money out in order to stop the levy.

-In some cases, distribution is free of taxes and penalty if the IRA owner covers higher education expenses.
+In some cases, distribution is free of taxes and penalties if the IRA owner covers higher education expenses.
 It could be his or his dependent’s expenses – spouse, children, grandchildren.